Swim Is To Paddle As Fly Is To

 In the case of swimming, the paddle is an external device that the swimmer manipulates.
 For flying, the analogous instrument is the wing, a biological or mechanical surface that the fly (or any flyer) uses to generate lift and thrust.

-That's why, the completed analogy reads: “swim is to paddle as fly is to wing.”
+Which means, the completed analogy reads: “swim is to paddle as fly is to wing.”

 The Role of Tools in Movement